 The terms used in this ordinance have the meaning set forth below:

+“alternative daily cover (ADC)” means cover material other than earthen material placed on the surface of the active face of a municipal solid waste landfill at the end of each operating day to control vectors, fires, odors, blowing litter, and scavenging.
+(Source: CalRecycle.)

 “applied water” means the portion of water supplied by the irrigation system to the landscape.

 “automatic irrigation controller” means a timing device used to remotely control valves that operate an irrigation system.
 Automatic irrigation controllers are able to self-adjust and schedule irrigation events using either evapotranspiration (weather-based) or soil moisture data.